samueldnj/samueldnj.github.io/_pages/home.md

 ---
 permalink: /
 layout: single
-author_profile: true
 header:
   image: splash.JPG
 ---

-This is the front page of the site
+This is the front page of the site.